Storyboards in UX/UI Design

 What is the difference between a storyboard and a user journey map?

 A storyboard is a visual narrative that shows how a user interacts with a product through a series of images or sketches.
-It depicts specific scenarios involving the user, such as completing a task or encountering a problem.
-Storyboards capture the sequence of actions, decisions and emotions of the user, often like a comic strip, to illustrate the flow of the experience.
+It depicts specific scenarios involving the user—like completing a task or encountering a problem.
+Storyboards capture the sequence of actions, decisions and emotions of the user—often like a comic strip—to illustrate the flow of the experience.

-A user journey map, however, is a more abstract tool that outlines the various stages a user goes through when they interact with a service or product.
+A user journey map, though, is a more abstract tool that outlines the various stages a user goes through when they interact with a service or product.
 It typically includes a timeline of the user's steps, their emotions, pain points and the touchpoints where they interact with the product.
-Unlike storyboards, user journey maps do not usually contain detailed visual scenes.
+Unlike storyboards, user journey maps don’t usually contain detailed visual scenes.
 Instead, they provide a high-level overview of the user experience, highlighting key moments and transitions across the entire interaction.

 Take our Master Class How to Create Actionable User Journey Maps with Kelly Jura, Vice-President, Brand & User Experience at ScreenPal.